Welcome

 In this tutorial, you will be completing multiple exercises to end up with a system that implements the Wordle game.
 If you are not familiar with Wordle, it is a simple word guessing game.
 Through implementing the game, you will see how systems are constructed on seL4 using Microkit.
 This Wordle system, while largely a toy, does represent a realistic architecture as there is:

-• a driver (to allow the user to input)
+- a device driver (to allow the user to input a word)

 All of these are isolated components that then communicate via seL4 and Microkit.